Blue Bird Vision: Powertrain

 As with its Blue Bird Conventional predecessor, the Blue Bird Vision is offered with a diesel-fuel engine as standard equipment.
-Currently, the Cummins B6.7 diesel is the only engine offered in the Vision.
+Currently, the Cummins B7.2 diesel is the only diesel engine offered in the Vision.

 Coinciding with other alternative-fuel vehicles from the company, the Blue Bird Vision is offered with propane/LPG, compressed natural gas, and gasoline.
 For 2019, a battery-electric drivetrain became an option for the model line.